linode/apl-docs/product/roadmap.md

 After Q2 2024 we have the following goals:

+- Add the option to add charts from [artifacthub](https://artifacthub.io) to the Catalog 🔄
 - Leverage Argo CD to deploy Otomi Platform apps 🔄
 - Bring user management into Otomi when Keycloak is used as an IdP
 - Ensure Otomi's NSA and CISA compliance